giaguaro/PROTACable/README.md

 sh $PROTACable/test_installation.sh
 ```

+Once installation is verified, commence with a new directory where you have the necessary pre-requisites:

+* POI in PDB format
+* Ligand in PDB or SDF format

 ### Stage 1: Docking POI and Elaborating Variations

 This stage is broken into two parts: docking and creating R-group variations for linker ligation.